konvajs/site/source/docs/sandbox/Web_Worker.md

 **Instructions: there are two interactive objects on the stage.
 "Add buttons" and a draggable red circle.
 Try to add more bunnies or drag the circle.**

-{% iframe /downloads/code/sandbox/Offscreen_Canvas.html %}
+{% iframe /downloads/code/sandbox/Web_Worker.html %}

+{% include_code Konva 20000 Nodes Demo sandbox/Web_Worker.html %}

+And the code of the worker:

-{% include_code Konva 20000 Nodes Demo sandbox/Offscreen_Canvas.html %}
+{% include_code Konva 20000 Nodes Demo sandbox/Web_Worker.js %}